Inspector Gadget Saves Christmas

-Inspector Gadget Saves Christmas is a Christmas television special, featuring characters from the animated series Inspector Gadget.
+Inspector Gadget Saves Christmas is an American Christmas television special, featuring characters from the animated series Inspector Gadget.
 The special was produced by DIC Animation City, and aired on NBC on December 4, 1992.
 The special serves as a series finale for the original TV series.

 Synopsis

-The Film begins at the North Pole, Santa Claus and his little elves are working on all the toys that Santa Claus will deliver at Christmastime.
+The film begins at the North Pole, Santa Claus and his little elves are working on all the toys that Santa Claus will deliver at Christmastime.
 When Doctor Claw has managed to sneak into the toy factory and disguise himself as Santa Claus.
 He has also managed to install mind-control devices on all the little elves, which he then activates, and orders them to capture Santa Claus.
 His plan is to use the mind-controlled little elves to make defective toys, for which the world will blame Santa Claus Meanwhile, he orders his M.A.D. agents to destroy Gadget.
 Several attempts are made in the opening credits, all of which fail.

-Meanwhile, Inspector Gadget has been going around with his Christmas doings, oblivious to the MAD agents attempting to do him in.
-Later, he visits the local Mall Santa Claus, actually Chief Frank Quimby, in disguise.
-The Chief gives Gadget a self-destructing note containing his mission.
+Meanwhile, Inspector Gadget goes about his Christmas activities, unaware that MAD agents are attempting to eliminate him.
+Later, he visits a mall Santa Claus, who is actually Chief Frank Quimby in disguise.
+The Chief provides Gadget with a self-destructing message outlining his mission.

 Meanwhile, Inspector Gadget, along with Penny and Brain, heads off to the North Pole, taking with him the assumption that Doctor Claw has not made his move yet.
 Upon entering the factory, Gadget believes there is nothing wrong.
 He does not get suspicious when he is staring the disguised Doctor Claw in the face.
 Penny and Brain, on the other hand, are not fooled.
 But when they try to tell Inspector Gadget about it, he is sideswiped by a claw from the toy factory and thrown onto the conveyor belt with all the bad toys the little elves are manufacturing where Inspector Gadget sings a parody of "The Twelve Days of Christmas" using the things he winds up crashing into.
 When this does not finish him off (thanks to Brain), Doctor Claw instead has Inspector Gadget dropped down the manhole he dropped Santa Claus through at the beginning.
 There, Inspector Gadget comes upon the real Santa Claus, but arrests him, thinking this Santa Claus is the fraud.